rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 #### Installation files

-You can find the installation files while logged in to either https://cp.rackspace.com or into the https://my.rackspace.com, depending on how you normally log in.
+You can find the installation files while logged in to either the [Cloud Office control panel](https://cp.rackspace.com) or into the [MyRackspace Portal](https://my.rackspace.com), depending on how you normally log in.

-Administrators who log in to https://my.rackspace.com as the primary contact can follow these steps:
+Administrators who log in to the MyRackspace Portal as the primary contact can follow these steps:

 1. Click the **Products** tab and select **Cloud Office** from the menu.
 2. Click on your domain.
 The Directory Sync installers are located in the right column.

-Administrators who log in to [https://cp.rackspace.com](https://cp.rackspace.com) with Super Admin permission can follow these steps:
+Administrators who log in to the Cloud Office control panel with Super Admin permission can follow these steps:

 1. While on the home page, click **Domains**.
 2. On the Domains Home page, click on **Tools**, and then click the **Directory Sync** tab.

   The Directory Sync installers are listed at the bottom of the page.

 Choose the appropriate installer, based on either 32- or 64-bit platforms.

 - **Directory Sync Service x64.msi**